Skip to main content

 4. Process the request in-line with the trusts FOI Procedures.

-5. Is the request relating to a living individual, for example, member of staff or patient?
+5. Is the request relating to a living individual, for example, colleague or patient?

 • yes, FoIA exemption 40(2) or 40(5) may apply or EIR exemption 12(3).
 Consider DPA18, end process.